-Whether you work out from home, the gym, or not at all, a massage gun is a great tool to relieve muscle discomfort and get you a step closer to relaxation on a daily basis.
-To learn more about how this device really works, we spoke with four physical therapists over email to find out everything from how to safely use massage guns to what they consider to be the best models and brands available.
+Whether you work out at home, at the gym, or not at all, a massage gun is a great tool to relieve muscle discomfort and get you a step closer to relaxation on a daily basis.
+To learn more about how this device really works, we spoke with four physical therapists to find out how to safely use massage guns, what they consider to be the best models and brands available, and other tips.

 What Is a Massage Gun?

 According to Dr. Karena Wu, physical therapist and owner of ActiveCare Physical Therapy in New York City and Mumbai, India, massage guns move tissues up and down quickly through either striking percussive force or high-frequency vibration wave therapy.
-This, in turn, helps increase blood flow to an area and may promote better circulation, as well as reduce muscle pain and discomfort.
-“Almost anyone looking to increase fluid movement to the soft tissues, [and] reduce tightness and pain can benefit from a massage gun, as they are meant to be a form of [at-home] self-massage,” Wu tells Mental Floss in an email.
+This helps increase blood flow to an area and may promote better circulation as well as reduce muscle pain and discomfort.
+“Almost anyone looking to increase fluid movement to the soft tissues, [and] reduce tightness and pain, can benefit from a massage gun, as they are meant to be a form of [at-home] self-massage,” Wu tells Mental Floss.

 When browsing for massage guns, you’ll see a lot of labels touting PPM.
 This stands for “percussions or strokes per minute,” and it measures the speed at which a massage gun’s head kneads your muscles.
 PPMs can range from 1200 to 3400, with the higher speeds providing a more intense massage, Wu explains.
-However, Dr. Rahul Shah, MD, orthopedic spine and neck surgeon at Premier Orthopaedic Spine Associates of southern New Jersey, cautions against too much force, which could result in injury, especially if you have sensitive skin or have never used a massage gun before.
-Dr. Sarah Clampett, PT, DPT at Origin in California, recommends getting a massage gun with a wide PPM range to find the speed that works best for your body.
+However, Dr. Rahul Shah, an orthopedic spine and neck surgeon at Premier Orthopaedic Spine Associates in New Jersey, cautions against too much force.
+Pressure that is too strong could result in injury, especially if you have sensitive skin or have never used a massage gun before.
+Dr. Sarah Clampett, a physical therapist at Origin in California, recommends getting a massage gun with a wide PPM range to find the speed that works best for your body.

 How Do You Use a Massage Gun—And What Are The Risks?